CodeBreaker13/CodeBreaker13/README.md

 ## 📌 What I Do
 - ⚡ Competitive Programming (Codeforces, LeetCode)
 - 🌐 Full Stack Web Development (MERN)
-- 🧠 Focused on clean code & performance
+- 🧠 Focused on efficient code and working on tackling the problems in the real world.

 ---